MisturaRaheem/JenkinsAWSEC2/README.md

 # JenkinsAWSEC2

-Updating read me to trigger pipeline
+Another update to test the trigger